Daniel Chapter 9

 In Ezekiel 4:5-6, Ezekiel was told to lie on one side, and then upon his other side, for a total of four hundred thirty days.
 Elohim said in Ezekiel 4:6: "I have appointed thee each day for a year" (emphasis added).
 So we see from these two Biblical references, Elohim, on occasions, appoints a day for a year.
 This is referred to as prophetic time in which a day equals a year.
 Many, when studying the prophecies, see "time" only in this way, but there are literal times to be reckoned with as well.
 We must not confuse the two, prophetic or literal, and where they are used.
 Here in Daniel 9, prophetic time is used where a day equals or stands for a year.

-In Daniel 9:24, the angel told Daniel that “seventy weeks are determined upon thy people and upon thy holy city” [‘have been decreed for your people and your holy city’ NAS].
-This vision was given in approximately 538 BC, when Israel was captive in Babylon.
-Elohim had been longsuffering and patient with the nation of Israel for approximately nine hundred years at the time Daniel received this vision.
-Israel had been chosen to be Elohim’s peculiar people (Exodus 19:5, Deuteronomy 14:2) just as today the followers of Messiah are to a peculiar people (Titus 2:14, 1 Peter 2:9), but the nation of Israel had reached a point where Elohim was giving them their final ultimatum: shape up or I am done with you as My chosen nation!
-We see this was verified by Yahushua in Matthew 21:33-45.
+In Daniel 9:24, the angel told Daniel that "seventy weeks are determined upon thy people and upon thy holy city" ["have been decreed for your people and your holy city" NAS].
+This vision was given in approximately 538 BC when Israel was captive in Babylon.
+Elohim had been longsuffering and patient with the nation of Israel for around nine hundred years at the time Daniel received this vision.
+Israel had been chosen to be Elohim's peculiar people (Exodus 19:5, Deuteronomy 14:2) just as today the followers of Messiah are to be a peculiar people (Titus 2:14, 1 Peter 2:9).
+The nation of Israel had reached a point where Elohim was giving them their final ultimatum: shape up, or I am done with you as My chosen nation!
+We see Yahushua verified this in Matthew 21:33-45.

 But what about the promises Elohim had made to the nation of Israel?
-The original covenant made with Israel is recorded in Deuteronomy 28.
-There were promises made to the nation of Israel if they obeyed the terms of the covenant, and there were promises made to the nation of Israel should they choose not to obey the conditions of the covenant.
-The promises were all conditional, and Israel had never kept any of those conditions in order to remain under Yahuwah’s blessing and protection.
-Elohim had tolerated their immorality, idolatry, disobedience, and so on for nine hundred years, and now He was giving them four hundred and ninety additional years.
+The original covenant made with Israel was recorded in Deuteronomy 28.
+There were promises made to the nation of Israel if they obeyed the terms of the covenant, and there were promises made to the nation of Israel should they choose not to follow the conditions of the agreement.
+The promises were all conditional, and Israel had never kept any of those conditions to remain under Yahuwah's blessing and protection.
+By the time Daniel had received this vision, Elohim had tolerated their immorality, idolatry, disobedience, and so on for nine hundred years.
+Now He was giving them four hundred and ninety additional years.
 Elohim, the heavenly Father, hoped His children would turn from their wicked ways and come back to Him with all their hearts.
-If it has been awhile since you have read the Old Testament, refresh yourself on how the nation of Israel treated the high honor that Elohim had bestowed upon them.
-May we learn the lessons the nation of Israel failed to learn that we do not repeat them and suffer similar results
+If it has been a while since you have read the Old Testament, refresh yourself on how the nation of Israel treated the high honor that Elohim had bestowed upon them.
+May we learn the lessons the nation of Israel failed to learn so that we do not repeat them and suffer similar results.

-Was Yahushua trying to direct the people of His day to this prophecy of Daniel chapter nine when He told Peter how many times we should be willing to forgive someone?
-“Yahushua said unto him, I say not unto thee, Until seven times: but, Until seventy times seven [four hundred ninety]” (Matthew 18:22, Daniel 9:24-27).
+Was Yahushua trying to direct the people of His day to this prophecy of Daniel 9 when He told Peter how many times we should be willing to forgive someone?
+"Yahushua said unto him, I say not unto thee, Until seven times: but, Until seventy times seven [four hundred ninety]" (Matthew 18:22, Daniel 9:24).

 By AD 34, the nation of Israel was to "finish the transgression, and to make an end of sins, and to make reconciliation for iniquity, and to bring in everlasting righteousness, and to seal up the vision and prophecy, and to anoint the most Holy" (Daniel 9:24).
 They were to "bring in everlasting righteousness."

 Satan has made it appear that Elohim has brought suffering and sorrow on the Jewish people over the centuries in retaliation for their misdeeds in general, including for the death of His Son, Yahushua.
-But in fact, it has been Satan who has been using human instruments to bring this impression upon mankind in order to misrepresent the character of Elohim; to have us look upon Elohim as cruel, vindictive, and arbitrary.
-Many are the ways in which Satan has sought to misrepresent the character of Elohim to mankind.
+But in fact, it has been Satan who has been using human instruments to bring this impression upon humanity to misrepresent the character of Elohim; to have us look upon Elohim as cruel, vindictive, and arbitrary.
+Many are the ways by which Satan has sought to misrepresent the character of Elohim to humanity.

-Revelation 1:6 tells us, “And hath made us kings and priests unto Elohim and His Father; to Him be glory and dominion forever and ever.
-Amen.”
-What Elohim had originally intended but was unable to accomplish through the nation of Israel because of their unbelief and rebellion, He will accomplish through His loyal and obedient people during the last days.
-Elohim’s original intent and purpose was to reveal Himself through the nation of Israel.
+Revelation 1:6 tells us, "And hath made us kings and priests unto Elohim and His Father; to Him be glory and dominion forever and ever.
+Amen."
+What Elohim had initially intended but was unable to accomplish through the nation of Israel because of their unbelief and rebellion, He will achieve through His loyal and obedient people during the last days before Yahushua returns.
+Elohim's original intent and purpose were to reveal Himself through the nation of Israel.
 He will accomplish this through His chosen people who prove faithful and obedient to Him in the last days.

-But when Elohim gave Daniel this vision, as recorded in Daniel 9:24-27, Elohim had not yet given up all hope for the nation of Israel.
-If they would comply with the conditions set forth, He would continue to bless and be with them and protect them.
-Instead they crucified Yahushua Messiah, the only-begotten Son of Elohim, the Savior, and divorced themselves from Elohim.
-All that Elohim would do for them, as a nation, had thereby completely come to an end and the death by stoning of Stephen in AD 34 by the Jewish authorities confirmed the end of their “favored” nation status.
+But when Elohim gave Daniel this vision, as recorded in Daniel 9:24-27, He had not yet given up all hope for the nation of Israel.
+If they complied with the conditions set forth, He would continue to bless and be with them and protect them.
+Instead, they crucified Yahushua Messiah, the only-begotten Son of Elohim, and divorced themselves from Him.
+All that Elohim would do for them, as a nation, had thereby wholly come to an end and the death by stoning of Stephen in AD 34 by the Jewish authorities confirmed the end of their "favored" nation status.

 Yahushua had prayed for those who had crucified Him.
-“Father forgive them; for they know not what they do” (Luke 23:34).
-Israel’s hatred and persecution of the apostles and the disciples, culminating with the stoning of Stephen, made Yahushua’s prayer for many of those who crucified Him impossible to be realized.
+"Father forgive them; for they know not what they do" (Luke 23:34).
+Israel's hatred and persecution of the apostles and the disciples, culminating with the stoning of Stephen in AD 34, made Yahushua's prayer for many of those who crucified Him impossible to be realized.

-Elohim then worked with those who followed His Son in faithfulness and obedience and began a new movement; what we call the “Christian Church.”
-This early “Christian Church” was vastly different from any present day Christian Church and was persecuted by the nation of Israel even though many of its early converts were Jewish.
+Elohim then worked with those who followed His Son in faithfulness and obedience and began a new movement; what we call the "Christian Church."
+This early "Christian Church" was vastly different from any present-day Christian Church and was persecuted by the nation of Israel even though many of its first converts were Jewish.

-But what if the nation of Israel had “finished the transgression, and to make an end of sins, and to make reconciliation for iniquity?”
-If they had accomplished those things, then “everlasting righteousness” would have been brought in and the city of Jerusalem would have remained forever.
-And “the vision and prophecy” of Daniel chapter 9, which related to the last days, would have been sealed and never to be fulfilled, which is what we are facing shortly, and Yahushua would have been anointed in another way other than being crucified.
-Israel did not meet the conditions set for them by Elohim in Daniel 9:24 and as a result another plan, Plan B, was put in motion.
-It was not Elohim’s purpose to set aside Israel as His people by which He would accomplish His purposes in this world, but Israel did not cooperate with Him in His plan for the salvation of mankind.
-He therefore had no other choice but to set them aside.
+But what if the nation of Israel had "finished the transgression, and to make an end of sins, and to make reconciliation for iniquity?"
+If they had accomplished those things, then "everlasting righteousness" would have been brought in and the city of Jerusalem would have remained forever, and "the vision and prophecy" of Daniel which related to the last days, would have been sealed and never would have been fulfilled.
+What was foretold and would have been sealed is what we are facing shortly.
+Yahushua would have been anointed another way other than being crucified.
+Israel did not meet the conditions set for them by Elohim in Daniel 9:24, and as a result, another plan, Plan B, went into motion.
+It was not Elohim's original purpose to set aside Israel as His people by which He would accomplish His objectives in this world, but Israel did not cooperate with Him in His plan for the salvation of humanity.
+Therefore, He had no other choice but to set them aside.